kgateway-dev/kgateway.io/content/docs/traffic-management/destination-types/upstreams/_index.md

 You can manually create Upstreams or enable Upstream discovery in {{< reuse "docs/snippets/product-name.md" >}} to automatically create Upstreams for any Kubernetes service that is created and discovered in the cluster.

-For more information, see the [Upstream proto definition](https://docs.solo.io/gloo-edge/latest/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/upstream.proto.sk/).
+For more information, see the [Upstream API reference](/docs/reference/api/upstream).

 ## Types